 I savoured the freedom of simply walking into the wonderful Metropolitan Museum of Art (£18, metmuseum.org). just one of many on the Museum Mile and the Whitney Museum of American Art in the Meatpacking district unhampered by crowds.

 But best of all, New York between January and February offers better value for money than at any other time of the year.
 Why?
 Because at this time everyone pulls together to lower prices and offer deals.

 Attractions and theatres release two-for-one offers while hotels are offering their lowest room rates of the year.
 For instance, a double at Riu Plaza, a contemporary hotel on Times square, costs $180 per night in January and $284 in April.

 New attractions include a thrilling immersive experience at Summit One Vanderbilt.
 You will find it on top of the new 67-floor One Vanderbilt super-tall—a 1,401-foot-high—skyscraper.
 Head for ‘Air’ the mirrored infinity room.
 It reflects the sky and city views over and over and looks like something out of the Matrix.

 Taking advantage of the sparse crowds this is a great time to hop on the free and enclosed Staten Island Ferry to St. George, from Lower Manhattan, and explore the new Staten Island Museum at Snug Harbor Cultural Center & Botanical Garden.

 New shopping destinations such as Brookfield and Westfield World Trade Center in Lower Manhattan and the Citypoint shops in Downtown Brooklyn have sprouted up.
-Of course there’s also the iconic department stores like Macy’s, Bloomingdales, Saks Fifth Avenue, Lord & Taylor and Century 21.
+Of course, there’s also iconic department stores like Macy’s, Bloomingdales, Saks Fifth Avenue, Lord & Taylor and Century 21.
 The good news is that winter means the sales are in full swing.